seungkilee-cs/Newsum/README.md

 - [x] Receive article data from Python Scraper
     - [x] Write the data to MongoDB schema
 - [x] Send article data to React Frontend for display
-    - [ ] Update the data posting to pull from DB
+    - [x] Update the data posting to pull from DB
+    - [ ] Separate the scrapper logic from update backend logic
     - [ ] Update the url db to modular pointing
 - [x] Save the article data to MongoDB